tkaminsky/Matrix_Mate/matrix-mate/DESIGN.md

 Once I had all the necessary information, I just needed to visualize it.
 After looking through the matplotlib documentation, I decided that I actually wanted the freedom of a simple canvas element, and so I ended up using that.
-For simplicity I made the canvas size always 400px by 400 px, which allows for information to be comfortably displayed on all reasonable screen sizes (I did add some additional CSS to make sure that information was never cut off by changing screen size, of course).
+For simplicity I made the canvas size always 400px by 400px, which allows for information to be comfortably displayed on all reasonable screen sizes (I did add some additional CSS to make sure that information was never cut off by changing screen size, of course).
 For some sense of continuity I made graph1 be a common element on every page (except instructions.html), and so the corresponding logic is housed in layout.html.
 The only time that additional canvases are used is for the matrix transformation visualizer, in which case that logic is housed in the extension mresult.html.

+That's the basic structure of my project.
+I hope you enjoy it!